It can be challenging to find good writers, especially if you don’t come from the writing world.

 Where to find freelance writers

-We’ve compiled a collection of places to look for freelance writers, so you can create high-quality content for your blog, business or whatever you need.
+In this post, I’ve compiled a collection of places to look for freelance writers, so you can create high-quality content for your blog, business or whatever you need.
 These are the gems not enough people know about, where people in the writing world go when they want to find reliable freelance writers for hire.

 Where you should look first depends on what kind of writer you want to hire, what kind of work you need completed and whether it’s a one-time project or recurring work.